josharchibald/General-Assembler/System_Specification.md

 ### Assembly Files

-GenA must take in either a list of file names or a specified folder containing a minimum of one assembly file via the command line
+GenA takes in, through the command line, the path to an assembly file.
 (see [User Interface](#user-interface)).
-All assembly files must have the same extension.
+All included assembly files (see [Pseudo Operations](#pseudo-operations)) must share the same extension as this first file.
+Assembly begins with that first file.

-Assembly files must adhere to the syntax and grammar specified in the user provided ISA file (see the [ISA File](#isa-file)).
-GenA is distributed with an AVR SGrammer file and it can be used to assemble AVR Assembly programs.
+Assembly files must adhere to the ISA specified in the user provided ISA file (see the [ISA File](#isa-file)).
+GenA is distributed with an AVR ISA file (avr_isa.txt) and it can be used to assemble AVR Assembly programs.
+The program counter can be referenced in assembly lines using the `$` special character.

 ### Include Files

-Include files[^2] are optional but will also be included in the list of files or the specified input folder (see [User Interface](#user-interface)).
 Include files must have extension `.inc` and are used to store symbolic constants.
-They can only be referenced by assembly files through the .include pseudo-op (see [Pseudo Operations](#pseudo-operations)).
+These constants can only be used in assembly files that include these files (see [Pseudo Operations](#pseudo-operations) for file inclusion).
 Comments in include files can be declared by using the “;” character  and end with the end of the line.

 ### Pseudo Operations